blackbytegames/blackbytegames.github.io/lanegraph/manual/best-practices.md

 **Limit intersection complexity:**
 - 3-way or 4-way intersections: Standard
-- 5-6 way intersections: Use carefully
+- 5-6 or more way intersections: Use carefully
-- 7+ way: Consider redesign or multiple intersections

 ### Initialization